EXHIBITION

 ARTIST

-Yun’s major awards include the 8th Lee Joong-sup Award (1996), the Prime Minister Prize (1997), the 29th Kim Se-choong Sculpture Award (2015), the Order Of Civil Merit Moran Medal (2019), and the 23rd LEEINSUNG Art Prize (2022).
-Her major solo exhibitions include the 23rd LEEINSUNG Art Prize Recipient Exhibition Yun Suknam (2023), Women of Resistance, Becoming Historic at Hakgojae Gallery (2021), Expressions of Contemporary Asian Artist – Special Exhibition by Yun Suknam at the Tokushima Prefectural Museum in Japan (2016), and SeMA Green: Yun Suknam – HEART at the Seoul Museum of Art (2015).
-Her major group exhibitions include The Friendliest at Incheon Art Platform (2024), The birth of a new woman at Zaha Museum (2023), Flowing Moon, Embracing Land at the Jeju Biennale (2022), and Deoksugung Project 2021: Garden of Imagination at the National Museum of Modern and Contemporary Art (2021).
+YUN’s major awards include the 8th Lee Joong-sup Award (1996), the Prime Minister Prize (1997), the 29th Kim Se-choong Sculpture Award (2015), the Order Of Civil Merit Moran Medal (2019), and the 23rd LEEINSUNG Art Prize (2022).
+Her major solo exhibitions include the 23rd LEEINSUNG Art Prize Recipient Exhibition Yun Suknam (2023), Women of Resistance, Becoming Historic (Hakojae Gallery, 2021), Expressions of Contemporary Asian Artist – Special Exhibition by Yun Suknam (Tokushima Prefectural Museum, Japan, 2016), and SeMA Green: Yun Suknam – HEART (Seoul Museum of Art, 2015).
+Her major group exhibitions include The Friendliest (Incheon Art Platform, 2024), The birth of a new woman (Zaha Museum, 2023), Jeju Biennale 2022 Flowing Moon, Embracing Land (Jeju Museum, Jeju, 2022), and Deoksugung Project 2021: Garden of Imagination (National Museum of Modern and Contemporary Art, 2021).